thisisRMak/cs231n-notes/Lecture3.md

 1. Loss changes quickly in one direction and slowly in another
    - could overshoot
    - could jitter around, i.e. make slow progress along shallow dimension and jitter along steep direction
+   - this happens when the Loss function has a **high condition number**
+     - **condition number**: the ratio of largest to smallest singular value of Hessian matrix
+     - one interpretation is that loss changes quickly in one direction, and slowly in another
 2. Local minima or Saddle point
    - Zero gradient might get us stuck
+   - eg: visualize $x^2-y^2$
-   - Note: Saddle points are common as we get into higher dimensions, eg: viisualize $x^2-y^2$
+   - Note: Saddle points are common as we get into higher dimensions
 3. Noisy updates from subset of data
    - Since we are examining a subset of our data at each step, we have some inherent noise at each step